FrancineBrg/Francine/README.md

 # Assignment Francine

-The application consists of scanning a QR code and storing the key contained in it.
-From this stored key, the application will generate a token every 30 seconds and display it on the screen.
+The application consists of scanning a QR code and storing the key contained on it.
+From this stored key, the application will create a token every 30 seconds and display it on the screen.

 ### Requirements for the project